Could You Love A Greyhound Dog?

 Being made of 'straws and tissue paper' Greys are not the hardiest of breeds so stiles, ditches and thick undergrowth are not their friends.
 We tend to go to places with easy access and lots of shade in the summer.

-Are you ready for a 'greyt' adventure?
-You'll find everything you need to know aboutWe're only just getting started with the site so you may want to bookmark us and keep checking back for more greyt grey info.
+I will be regularly updating the site so you may want to bookmark us and keep checking back for more greyt grey info.